 The big lakes at Verdon Provence

-The big attraction at camping Verdon Provence is that it’s located right inside the Verdon Regional Park, one of Europe’s largest canyons.
-From the camping, you get amazing views over the area and a short hike gives direct access to one of the lakes.
-The camping has many short and longer hiking trails that you can easily walk in the buff.
+The big attraction at campsite Verdon Provence is that it’s located right inside the Verdon Regional Park, one of Europe’s largest canyons.
+From the campsite, you get amazing views over the area and a short hike gives direct access to one of the lakes.
+The campsite has many short and longer hiking trails that you can easily walk in the buff.